 Note that there must be no exposed bare skin, including at the nape of the neck, the back of the shins, the palms, and the wrists.

 Fencing Mask: FIE 1600N masks.
 Masks must not show signs of distress/damage that will impact on their use, like dents or rusting.
-Mask top/side covers are not required, but are recommended for sabre, sword & buckler, and longsword, at least.
+Masks must come with an overlay.

 Back of Head Protection: The back of the head needs to be covered by a solid, rigid protector, without significant gaps.

 Gorget: We require a solid throat guard covering the front of the throat.

 Jackets: Either a well padded HEMA jacket, or a sport fencing jacket over significant other protection (motocross padding, solid chest guards etc.).
 If the jacket does not have a blade catcher at the throat, a “Polish apron” or similar guard to prevent the blade sliding under the mask bib must be worn.
 For sabre and longsword, the jacket must cover the points of the hip – if not then padded fencing trousers or a SPES skirt must be worn.
 No gambesons with gaps allowed, including potential gaps at fastening points.

 Elbows: Solid protection for longsword, sword & buckler and sabre.
 Recommended but not required for rapier and dagger.

 Knees: Solid protection including the sides of the knee is required for all weapons.